- Family and Parenting»

-When news of the approaching plague reached New Orleans, those who could afford to left the city.
+When news of the approaching plague reached the city, those who could afford it left.
 More than 1/5 of the city's population abandoned New Orleans for the summer and were glad they did- 23,707 cases of the plague were reported in those 3 months, leaving at least 4.600 dead in its wake.

-1878 had all the signs of being a disaster- there hadn't been a real outbreak in eight years, and that added up to a lot of people who hadn't had a chance to build up immunity.
-Young children and immigrants were particularly susceptible, and (although they didn't realize it at the time) when the plague-carrying mosquitoes got into the house, everyone was in danger.
-It wasn't unusual to have entire families die within a day of one another.
+1878 had all the signs of being a major disaster- there hadn't been a real outbreak in eight years, and that added up to a lot of people who hadn't had a chance to build up immunity.
+Young children and immigrants were particularly susceptible, and (although they didn't realize it at the time) when the plague-carrying mosquitoes got into the house and bit multiple family members, everyone was in danger.

 Yellow Jack visits the Ferguson family

 The Ferguson children died in just that way, with 1 day old Sercy and 22 month old Mary Love dying on August 30th, followed by their big brother Edwin, nearly 5 years old, the next day.